The Complete Guide to Schedule C for Freelancers

 Schedule C doesn't exist in isolation.
 The profit (or loss) flows to other parts of your return:

-- Net profit from Schedule C flows to Schedule 1, Line 3 → then to Form 1040, Line 8
+- Net profit from Schedule C flows to Schedule 1, Line 3 then to Form 1040, Line 8

 - Half of your SE tax becomes a deduction on Schedule 1, Line 15

-In other words, your Schedule C result affects both your income tax and your self-employment tax.
+Your Schedule C result affects both your income tax and your self-employment tax.

 Part I: Income (Lines 1-7)